manofern/manofern/README.md

 ## Hello World 👋
  My name is Manoel Felipe Fernandes, I'm from Brazil

-- :mortar_board:  &nbsp; I am studying Computer Science at Unifacs
+- :mortar_board:  &nbsp; Studying Computer Science at Unifacs

 - :scroll: &nbsp; Seeking knowlodge about Python, A.I and Machine Learning